pragsmike/PromptCritical/docs/RISKS.md

 **Risk**: The `Failter` judges (LLM-based) may produce inconsistent scores for the same prompt across different runs, making fitness comparisons unreliable and rendering the `select` command's decisions random.

 **Mitigation**:
 - Run multiple evaluation trials per prompt within a contest and average the scores.
+(This is a planned `Failter` feature).
 - Implement evaluation confidence intervals in contest result analysis.
 - Add deterministic, rule-based metrics alongside LLM evaluation for a stable baseline.
 - Track evaluation variance in `contest-metadata.edn` to detect judge instability.